South Carolina Auto Dealer Bond: A Comprehensive Guide

 How Much Does the South Carolina Auto Dealer Bond Cost?

-The $30,000 South Carolina auto dealer bond can cost anywhere between $150 to $3,000 per year.
+The $30,000 South Carolina auto dealer bond can cost anywhere between $150 to $3,000 per year or $15 to $300 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We offer the financing option “in-house”, so your customer doesn’t have to deal with pesky 3rd party financing with high interest rates and lengthy paperwork!
 The chart below offers a quick reference for the approximate bond cost on the $30,000 bond amount.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.